 Real estate agents can spend hours on top of hours working on your behalf, whether it’s by networking, finding potential buyers or homes of interest, and filling out paperwork — and still not get paid.
 This is because agents aren’t paid until the actual sale of the home is completed, which is when they’re paid a commission of the sale of the home.
 The commission is typically 6% of the sale of the home, but that 6% is split up and paid out to the brokerage who represented the seller and the brokerage who represented the buyer.
 The agent on both sides then gets a predetermined share of the 3% that each brokerage received in the deal.
-Learn more about How Real Estate Agent’s Get Paid.
+Take your learning beyond these commonly asked real estate questions with our blog, How Real Estate Agents Get Paid.

 How CENTURY 21 Bolte Real Estate Can Help